hikeventures/hikeventures.github.io/_posts/best/2016-10-10-best-down-jackets.markdown

 ---

 ### Down feathers are coming out
 Sometimes down feathers are coming out through the fabric.
 In this case, try to pull them back into the down jacket.
 Don't pull them out.
+You may also try to fluff the down in your jacket so they won't be able to fit through small holes in the fabric anymore.

 ---